 This morning I had a hearing aid fitted.
-I was anxious as I’d not left my house at all since 20 April due to the vulnerable members of my household.
+I was anxious as I’d not really left my house since 20 April due to the vulnerable members of my household.

 As I headed to my local hospital’s audiology department, I was nervous and didn’t know what to expect.
 The streets were empty of pedestrians, but the roads were busy.

 I was born with hearing difficulties.
 Countless operations and appointments over decades failed to make any lasting difference.
 I moved from Essex to West London 11 years ago and haven’t had a regular Consultant as a result.